 While most fly rods are already very lightweight, travel fly rods excel with backpackers because they are so easy to stow into a backpack.
 Once you invest in a true backpacking fly rod, hauling a 4-piece fly rod in the mountains seems mildly annoying.

-Still, 4-piece fly rods that are 9’ long are already very portable — travel fly rods just take portability to a whole new level.
-Because the ferrels overlap, the standard length of a 9’ 4-piece fly rod section is around 28”.
-On the other hand, a 6-piece fly rod has sections that are only 18” long.
+Still, 4-piece fly rods that are 9′ long are already very portable — travel fly rods just take portability to a whole new level.
+Because the ferrels overlap, the standard section length of a 9′ 4-piece fly rod is around 28 inches.
+On the other hand, a 6-piece fly rod has sections that are only 18 inches long.
 That’s a huge gain in portability, and it just gets better with 7-piece or even 8-piece travel rods.

 Best Travel Fly Rods: How Well Do They Cast?

 Because of improvements in ferrel technology, travel fly rods are getting closer to the smooth performance found in 4-piece rods.
 Travel rods are not as fantastic as the best 4-piece fly rods, but they’re surprisingly good.
 I’ve found that with a firmer casting motion, travel rods will perform remarkably well.
-For instance, I was able to cast large October caddis flies with a 9’ 5-weight Cabela’s Stowaway 6 with good distance and decent accuracy [full review here].
+For instance, I was able to cast large October caddis flies with a 9’ 5-weight Cabela’s Stowaway 6 with good distance and decent accuracy.
+Read my full Cabela’s Stowaway 6 review for more detail.
 At the other end of the travel rod spectrum, I was able to cast heavily weighted steelhead nymphs and egg patterns with a 9’ 8-weight ECHO TRIP.

 Both rods performed even better when I used smaller flies.